 In contrast, a history of splenectomy may predispose to CTEPH risk in excess of the risk conferred on VTE more generally.
 A history of splenectomy confers a risk for VTE that is increased 2-3 fold compared to non-splenectomized individuals splenectomy (6-8), and evidence suggests that splenectomy is more frequent in patients with CTEPH than those with PE (9) or venous thromboembolism (VTE) more generally (10).

 Understanding whether and how splenectomy might confer specific risk for CTEPH may help clarify mechanisms and guide early clinical identification.
 To better understand the association of splenectomy with CTEPH, we first compared the frequency of splenectomy in patients with CTEPH versus those with acute PE or no history of VTE.
-We then evaluated clinical features of PE presentations based on splenectomy status, theorizing that splenectomy may modify a patient’s PE presentation such that the odds of a subsequent diagnosis of CTEPH are increased.
+We then evaluated clinical features of PE presentations stratified by splenectomy status, theorizing that splenectomy may modify a patient’s PE presentation such that the odds of a subsequent diagnosis of CTEPH are increased.

 Methods